ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 ### vRealize Log Insight
 {: #fss-mzr-considerations-vrli}

-Each site will have a stand-alone instance of vRealize Operations, which is deployed in the management clusters.
+Each site has a stand-alone instance of vRealize Operations, which is deployed in the management clusters.

 ### HyTrust CloudControl
 {: #fss-mzr-considerations-htcc}

 A HyTrust CloudControl cluster is deployed with an instance in each site (primary / secondary).
 The HyTrust CloudControl cluster is configured with the Multi-Site-HA option.
 This option creates a VIP address (which is a different IP from the one assigned to the node) for each node.
 Since the nodes have different subnets, a PIP is configured to point at these VIPs.

-The IBM Cloud Load Balancer (Private to Private), is configured to point to the previous VIP address.
+The IBM Cloud Load Balancer is configured to point to the previous VIP addresses.
 The IBM Cloud Load Balancer creates an instance in two of the three data centers and must be resolvable through DNS.
-In the IBM Cloud for VMware Regulated Workloads environment, a new CNAME is defined to point the friendly name at the Cloud Load Balancer FQDN.
+In the IBM Cloud for VMware® Regulated Workloads environment, a new CNAME is defined that resolves to the friendly name of the Cloud Load Balancer FQDN.

 Between the HyTrust CloudControl cluster and the IBM Cloud Load Balancer, the capability to fail over between data centers is established.